 Here’s the complete list of countries that fall under the Schengen zone.

-Here is the list of 21 European countries that do not belong to the Schengen area:
+Here is the list of non-Schengen European countries:

 United Kingdom which comprises of England, Scotland, Ireland and Wales |